FAQ - Form Builder and Form Runner

 Questions about specific features

-What accessibility guidelines are forms created with Form Builder compliant with?
+Are forms created with Form Builder accessible?

 Also, throughout the years, a number of customers have conducted accessibility audits for Orbeon Forms, and we work closely with those customers to solve possible compliance issues.